 Working with top-end suppliers is also a critical part of my business.
 To that end, I order the bulk of my equipment from B&H Photo & Video.
 B&H has an incredible amount of information on their website about each item they sell.
 Their website is not only a place to find gear but also a place to compare items, and see detailed specifications on each item you are considering.
 For your convenience, all of the items listed below contain links to the B&H website.

 After much trial and error over the years, I have found B+W filters and Sign-Ray filters to be some of the best anywhere.
 As an adventure photographer, I tend to beat up my gear quite a bit, which is why all of my lenses have protective B+W UV filters on them and I always put the lens hood on my lenses to protect them from rocks, rain, mud and anything else that might damage the lens.
 I also replace all of my B+W filters every two or three years when they start to get scratched up.
-Click on the links or the images below for more information on each item.
+Click on the links below for more information on each item.

 Memory Cards and Card Readers

 When choosing memory cards I opt for the most reliable cards possible.
 In general, that means I use SanDisk cards.
 They have never let me down.
-I also use the latest Sony XQD memory cards with my Nikon D4, which have also been very reliable.
+I also use the latest Sony XQD and SD Tough memory cards with my Nikon D850, which have also been very reliable.
 Using the fastest memory cards available is of paramount importance to my work so that I can maximize the number of images written to the memory card when shooting at high framing rates and when recording video.
 I know there are a lot of folks out there that don’t like the XQD format but they are smoking fast cards and easy to deal with.
 Downloading memory cards can also be a huge workflow time-suck.
 To download my images I use the fastest USB 3.0 card readers I can find.
-Click on the links or the images below for more information on each item.
+Click on the links below for more information on each item.

 Strobes and Strobe Modifiers